 Snapchat’s become much more than the simplistic instant photo-sharing app it once was.
-In addition to refining the already-groundbreaking service it offered—temporary photos and videos for sharing the world around you with your friends—Snapchat’s built-in some amazing tech into their service that you should make sure you’re using and taking advantage.
-In addition to classic filters that have been there since the beginning of the app, Snapchat’s included geofilters (based on your location), context-based filters (like time or temperature), and AR, or augmented reality, filters that take the world around you and digitally enhance them, placing animated lifeforms and fun designs within your display.
+In addition to refining the already-groundbreaking service it offered—temporary photos and videos for sharing the world around you with your friends—Snapchat’s built-in some incredible visual technology into their service that you should make sure you’re using to create the best Snapsterpieces for your friends and followers.
+In addition to classic filters that have been there since the beginning of the app, Snapchat’s included geofilters (based on your location), context-based filters (like time or temperature), and AR, or augmented reality, filters (also called lenses) that take the world around you and digitally enhance them, placing animated lifeforms and fun designs within your display.

 Also see our article 100 Great Selfie Captions for Pictures of Yourself on Instagram

 If you’re a Snapchat regular, you might be familiar with a lot of the tweaks and tips in this guide.
 But for those new to Snapchat, it can be a difficult app to use, with a steep learning curve for some of its more-advanced features.
 Luckily, one you know what you’re doing inside the app, it’s easy to take advantage of their filters, features, Snap maps, and everything else the app offers.
 Until then, let’s take a look at how to use filters—and how to get even more filters than what appears initially.
 Here we go.